fbahoken/cartogRaflow/README.md

 or x = "bali" for the net balance by place <br/>
 or x = "asyi" for the asymetry of flow by place <br/>
 or x = "allflowplaces" for computing all the above indicators.

+#### 1.4.
+Extracting the lower / upper part of a matrix
+`flowlowup()` is to extracts the upper or the lower triangular part of a matrix - preferably for symmetrical matrixes.

+x = "up"  for the part above the main diagonal <br/>
+or x = "low" for the part below the main diagonal.

 ## 2. Flow analysis